standardebooks/manual/7-high-level-structural-patterns.rst

 				<img alt="An apple and a pear inside a bowl, resting on a table." src="..." />

 		#.
+The :html:`alt` attribute does not contain no-break spaces or word joiners.

+	#.
 The :html:`alt` attribute is one or more complete sentences ended with periods or other appropriate punctuation.
 It is not composed of sentence fragments or complete sentences without ending punctuation.

 	#.
 The :html:`alt` attribute is not necessarily the same as text in the image’s sibling :html:`<figcaption>` element, if one is present.